 Note: You can add more sugar to make it sweeter but this is the combination that seems to work for us.

-If this recipe looks familiar to you, I realized I posted it a few years back.
+If this banana muffin recipe looks familiar to you, I realized I posted it a few years back.
 Of course, when I reread it, I noticed I typed “flower” instead of “flour”.
 It’s nice to know that silly mistake was sitting on my blog for like, 3 years!
 In the old post, I also had the cooking time listed as 10-12 minutes when it should have been 20-25.
-I apologize to the thousands of people out there who actually used “flowers” or under-cooked their muffins.
+So, I apologize to the thousands of people out there who actually used “flowers” or under-cooked their muffins.
 Hopefully, no one got salmonella from the raw eggs…I have gone back and corrected those little typos and made sure I proofread this version.
 Just looking out for you, my friends!

 I’d love for you to follow along so you don’t miss a post!